Developing a novel, non-invasive muscle recording procedure to monitor MND progression remotely.

 Participants are asked to attend six separate assessments over a twelve-month period.
 These appointments will last approximately 90 minutes each and will take place every two months.
 The assessments will be based at the Academic Neuroscience Centre at King’s College Hospital where a neurological examination will be conducted and participants will answer a symptom-based questionnaire.
 This will take 15 minutes of the total assessment period.

 Participants will then be connected to a monitoring device known as surface electromyography (sEMG).
 Surface EMG consists of surface skin sensors, which are attached to the skin overlying a muscle of interest (e.g., calf, or thumb).
 The other end of the wire connects to a recording device.
 Neither needles nor electrical stimulation are involved.
-Eight recordings will be collected from four muscles on both sides during which we will ask you to spend 14-minutes sitting or lying relatively still.
+Eight recordings will be collected from four muscles on both sides during which you will be asked to spend 14-minutes sitting or lying relatively still.
 The muscles used for recordings will be the thumb, the index finger, the little finger, and the shin.
 The monitoring device can be temporarily removed at any time.

 The final assessment will be MUNIX and will take between 45-60 minutes.
 This technique involves applying electrical shocks over certain nerves in the hands and legs, while the response from the muscle is recorded using a surface sensor.
 This does not involve any needles (and is therefore non-invasive), but the electrical shocks can cause some short-lived discomfort over the local area.
 The number of shocks applied will be strictly limited to what is necessary for the accuracy of the assessment.
 Recordings will be taken from eight muscles (four on each side of the body; the thumb, the index finger, the little finger, and the shin) on each occasion.